Maria Aurèlia Capmany: Biography

 In the field of dramaturgy, she founded in 1959 the Escola d'Art Dramàtic Adrià Gual (School of Dramatic Arts Adrià Gual) together with Ricard Salvat.
 She exercised as a teacher, actress and headmaster.
 Besides, she premiered own plays, such as Preguntes i respostes sobre la vida i la mort de Francesc Layret advocat dels obrers de Catalunya (Answers and questions about life and dead of Francesc Layret, lawyer of Catalan workers).

 As an essay writer, she excelled for her works on the situation of women, especially with La dona a Catalunya: consciència i situació (The woman in Catalonia: awareness and situation) in 1966.
 The same year, she took part in the Caputxinada, an assembly against the Spanish dictator Franco.
 She also devoted many articles to several aspects of Catalan culture and society.
 The book of memories Pedra de toc (1 and 2), Mala memòria, and Això era i no era also excelled.

-She took part and intervened in the Míting de la Llibertat (Meeting of freedom) (June 22, 1976) and in the constitutional process of Socialist Party of Catalonia-Congress (November 1976).
+She took part and intervened in the Míting de la Llibertat (Meeting of freedom) (22 June 1976) and in the constitutional process of Socialist Party of Catalonia-Congress (November 1976).

 She was councillor and responsible for Culture and Editions at Barcelona's Town Hall during the first legislatures of the Socialists' Party of Catalonia (PSC) and member of the Diputation of Barcelona, since 1983 until she died on 2 October 1991.
 She was also member of the Associació d'Escriptors en Llengua Catalana, and president of the Catalan PEN Club, the Catalan version of the PEN International.

+Narrative work

+With her first novel, Necessitem morir ("We Need to Die"), published in 1952, she was a finalist for the Joanot Martorell Prize of 1947, an award she won the following year with El cel no és transparent ("The Sky Is Not Transparent").

+Her prestige as a novelist came with works such as Betúlia, El gust de la pols and, above all, Un lloc entre els morts ("A Place Among the Dead"), which won the Premi Sant Jordi in 1968.
+In 1981 she received the Premi Ramon Fuster, awarded by the Col·legi Oficial de Doctors i Llicenciats en Filosofia i Lletres i en Ciències de Catalunya (Official College of Doctors and Graduates in Philosophy and Letters and in Sciences of Catalonia), and in 1983 she won the Premi Crítica Serra d'Or de Literatura Infantil i Juvenil with El malefici de la reina d'Hongria ("The Spell of the Queen of Hungary").